Enhancing nature and green spaces

 We’re committed to maximising the biodiversity potential of all our development and operational sites.
 We’ve set a target of achieving a 25% biodiversity net gain across the five sites offering the greatest potential by 2030.

 Green infrastructure plays an important role not only in increasing ecological habitat in dense urban environments, but also as a resilience feature to lessen surface rainwater on our sites.
 Importantly, it provides our customers and local communities with a much-needed connection to nature in their daily lives.
 Our spaces have a vital role to play in linking enhancements for biodiversity with better customer experiences, and we’re committed to maximising the ecological potential of our development and operational sites.

 Across our development pipeline, we’re going well beyond compliance and achieving significant biodiversity net gain as part of all of our designs, in a way that’s considerate to each site’s ecological context.
-At Nova East for instance, green infrastructure permeates the design from public realm planting, a 15 metre-long green wall, climbing plants at street level and planted terraces, not forgetting a 385 m2 green roof.
+We are committed to delivering significant biodiversity net gain across all of our new developments and at Nova East for instance, green infrastructure permeates the design from public realm planting, a 15 metre-long green wall, climbing plants at street level and planted terraces, not forgetting a 385 m2 green roof.
 These features enable us to achieve an exemplary improvement in the local biodiversity and create a green corridor to the nearby Royal Parks.

 In 2020, we expanded the scope of our Biodiversity Brief to include our mixed-use assets, and set an overarching goal to make our strategy more comprehensive across our entire portfolio.
 Our live developments remain on track to achieve significant biodiversity improvements in line with the brief.
 We continue to partner with The Wildlife Trusts to enhance biodiversity net gain at five operational sites.